The Homeowner’s Guide to Gutter Repair: Keep Your Water Flowing and Your Foundation Dry

 For minor rust:

-- Finish with gutter paint that matches your existing color
+• Finish with paint that matches your existing color

-Extensive rust often indicates it’s time to replace your gutters, especially if there are multiple rusty sections or structural weaknesses.
+Extensive rust often indicates it’s time for a complete system replacement, especially if there are multiple rusty sections or structural weaknesses.

-Imagine a world where your gutters don’t become the neighborhood leaf collection service – that’s what proper gutter guards can offer.
+Imagine a world where your gutters don’t become the neighborhood leaf collection service – that’s what proper protective systems can offer.

 Options range from simple screens to sophisticated systems with fine mesh.
-While they represent an additional expense, quality gutter guards can significantly reduce the need for maintenance and extend the life of your gutter system.
+While they represent an additional expense, quality protection can significantly reduce the need for maintenance and extend the life of your gutter system.

-No gutter guard eliminates maintenance entirely, but they can dramatically reduce the frequency of gutter cleaning and prevent many common gutter problems.
+No protection system eliminates maintenance entirely, but they can dramatically reduce the frequency of cleaning and prevent many common problems.

 Your roof and gutters need to work together like a well-rehearsed dance team – when one partner misses a step, the whole performance suffers.